IsXudongZhang/IsXudongZhang.github.io/_pages/about.md

   - /about.html
 ---

 Hey there!
 I’m currently a second-year Ph.D. student in Computer Science and Technology at Tongji University, supervised by Prof. Guang Chen, the head of the [Eobotics & Embodied AI Lab](https://ispc-group.github.io/).
-My research focuses on **AI for drug design**, with specific interests in (1) structure-based molecular generation, (2) generative models, and (3) transfer learning.
+My research focuses on **AI for drug design**, with specific interests in (1) structure-based drug discovery, (2) generative models, and (3) transfer learning.

 &#x1F4E3; News
 ======